Phaen/5M5V-bot/README.md

 1. Clone this repository
 2. Install [node.js and npm](https://nodejs.org)
 3. Run `yarn install` in the directory that you cloned this repository into
-4. Copy the `config.example.yaml` and fill in your credentials
+4. Copy the `config.example.yaml` file into your own `config.yaml` and fill in your credentials
 5. Run `node .`

 ## Running the tests